Charity Insurance

 • Does charity insurance cover volunteers?

-• Charity insurance through Ripe can include protection for volunteers as part of optional cover packages, while Employers’ Liability is only legally required for paid staff.
+• Charity insurance through Ripe can include protection for volunteers as part of optional cover packages.

 How much does charity insurance cost?